 Displacement behaviors are usually normal behaviors in an out-of-context situation – and paw licking is a common example.

-A dog feeling trapped by a child, for example, may have the urge to move away.
+For example, a dog feeling trapped by a child may have the urge to move away.
 Instead, they start to lick their paws as a displacement behavior.
 Your dog may also do this if they are feeling nervous about strangers in the house, or if you’re trying to teach a command and they aren’t sure what you expect.

 Displacement behaviors are often accompanied by other symptoms of stress.
 These can include scratching, yawning, lip licking, and looking away.
 As these behaviors are a sign that your dog is anxious or uncomfortable, they shouldn’t be ignored.

 Some breeds have long hair that grows between their toes.
 It’s tricky to brush this out, so it can often be accidentally neglected when grooming, leading to matting.